chrisfu/docker-znc/README.md

 And restore them later:

     docker run --volumes-from znc-data -v $(pwd):/backup busybox tar xvf /backup/backup.tar

+### SSL

+SSL is supported out of the box, with a simple self-signed (aka. snake-oil) certificate created if one does not exist.

+If you wish to use your own signed certificate, you must concatenate a private key, intermediate certificate and your cert into a single PEM file as so:

+    cat priv.key int.crt cert.crt > ${DATADIR}/ssl/znc.pem

+If you're using a form of persistent volume storage, the next time your container starts the new certificate will be loaded.

 ## A note about ZNC 1.6